Binance affiliate program · Updated July 2026

 | Volume threshold to qualify | None | None to qualify; sets tier later |

 Reflects Binance's published referral and affiliate structure at the time of writing.
-Actual eligibility, bands and review criteria depend on platform policy, your account status, referred-trader volume and local regulations.
-"Up to 41% / 40%" are maximum references, not guarantees.
+Actual eligibility, bands and approval criteria depend on platform policy, your account status, referred-trader volume and local regulations.
+Binance figures reflect its published referral/affiliate article; our own "up to 40%" is a maximum reference, not a guarantee.

 The eligibility rules people miss